Pirito10/WebSurveillanceSystem-SMM-UVigo/README.md

 # Documentation

-Refer to [**Documentation.pdf**](docs/Documentation.pdf) for an in-depth explanation of the project, how it works, how to run it, and more.
+Refer to the [**documentation**](docs/Documentation.pdf) for an in-depth explanation of the project, how it works, how to run it, and more.